 A small 2011 study found that starting with light pressure, moving on to moderate pressure, and finally utilizing deep pressure touch is the best way to reduce pain.
 It’s for this reason that a weighted blanket might be used.
 The extra pressure it provides can keep the body’s limbs in place and reduce the feelings of chronic pain by applying light pressure over the entire body.

 OCD, or obsessive-compulsive disorder, is a condition characterized by unreasonable thoughts and fears that lead to compulsive behaviors.
-This can make it difficult for those suffering from OCD to find sleep when they need it most.
+This can make it difficult for those suffering from OCD to fall asleep when they need it most.

 Though OCD behaviors will be different in everyone, those who suffer tend to have low serotonin levels.
 Weighted blankets have the ability to influence the brain’s chemistry by releasing serotonin and melatonin.
 These blankets are therefore capable of easing the symptoms of OCD to generate a calming effect.